collisior/GroupFour/docs/docs/happy-path.md

 7. The access_token will allow web application to make requests to the Spotify Web API

+Defintions:
-* client_id     : as a registered Spotify Accounts Services developer we get unique Client ID response_type : code redirect_uri  : if user successfully grants permission we redirect to our 'Upload/Take photo' page (where User will be able to take or upload photo for further analysis) scope         : playlist-modify-public, user-library-read
+  client_id     : as a registered Spotify Accounts Services developer we get unique Client ID response_type : code redirect_uri  : if user successfully grants permission we redirect to our 'Upload/Take photo' page (where User will be able to take or upload photo for further analysis) scope         : playlist-modify-public, user-library-read